St. Francis Xavier Church is located at 611 Sycamore Street, Cincinnati, Ohio.

-The title of "parish" was returned to St. Francis Xavier has existed as its own parish since 1845 when the Catholic cathedral was moved to Saint Peter In Chains Cathedral at Eight and Plum Streets.
+The title of "parish" was returned to St. Francis Xavier when the cathedral relocated.
 The parish has been under the direction of the Society of Jesus (Jesuits) since 1840.
-The present brick edifice with sand stone facing and ornate clock tower was built in 1859.
+The present brick edifice with sandstone facing and ornate clock tower was built in 1859.
 Although a horrific fire damaged this building in 1882, it has since been restored and renovated.

-Xavier University and St. Xavier High School were founded next to the St. Xavier Church.
-Both institutions have since moved to separate locations due to space constraints and expansion: XU in 1920 and X High in 1960.
+Xavier University and St. Xavier High School were founded as a "college" next door to St. Xavier Church.
+Those two institutions have since moved to separate locations due to space constraints and expansion: XU in 1920 and X High in 1960.
 Today the parish church serves the downtown community with two daily Masses, six weekend Masses, daily confessions, and service outreach to those in the downtown area.

 A Video History of St Xavier College (The first 13 minutes show the history of our downtown properties).